 In this article, you will also find links to really helpful writing resources that we here at Love Writing Co. have designed to encourage children to adapt the correct tripod grip.

 Our most popular tools being our specially designed chunky tripod grip writing pencils for kids which have a unique hexagonal shape and are designed to be the correct length for ages 3-9.
-Take a look at some of the top products we suggest for supporting correct tripod grip pencil practice - SHOP SALE RESOURCES FOR AGES 3-9 HERE
+Shop yours here.

 1. Why is having the correct Dynamic Tripod Grip important for children?